 As a first step of the uncertainty characterisation methodology, a screening test was performed.
 This screened the significant variables and parameters and separated them from the non significant ones.
 'Significant' in this case means that the expected variance of the particular variable affects the variance of the result by a significant amount.
 The significant variables in the case of the two countries are given in Table 4-2.
 It is evident from the table that there is a certain overlap of variables which are significant in both cases (hot emission factors, mean trip distance etc) but there are also other variables which are important only to each of the countries.
 For example, the country with good stock statistics has a very large number of two wheelers.
 As a result, even a small uncertainty in their mileage or total stock will significantly add to the uncertainty of the final result.
-This is not the case in the country has only a rough knowledge of the allocation of vehicles to different technologies and this shows up as a significant variable.
+This is not the case in the country with the weak stock statistics where two wheelers are relatively fewer.
+In contrast, this second country has only a rough knowledge of the allocation of vehicles to different technologies and this shows up as a significant variable.

 The 16 variables in the case of the country with good statistics can explain from 78% (CO2) to 91% (VOC) of the total uncertainty.
 This means that the remaining 35 variables can only explain ~10% of the remaining uncertainty of the result.
-In the country with poor statistics, the 17 variables can explain from 77% (CH4) to 96% (NO_x) of the total uncertainty.
+In the country with poor statistics, the 17 variables can explain from 77% (CH4) to 96% (NOx) of the total uncertainty.
 This means that even by zeroing the uncertainty of the remaining 34 variables, the uncertainty in the case of that country would be reduced by less than 15% of its current value.
 Evidently, an effort should be made to reduce the uncertainty of the variables shown in Table 4-2.
 Reducing the uncertainty of other variables would have limited effect on the end result.